Our Mistakes

 April to December 2012: Taking too much of job applicants’ time early in the recruiting process

 How we fell short: During this period, our jobs page invited applicants to apply for our research analyst role.
-We responded to every applicant by asking them to work on a "charity comparison assignment" in which each applicant compared three charities and discussed which charity they would support and why.
+We responded to every applicant by asking them to work on a “charity comparison assignment” in which each applicant compared three programs and discussed which they would support and why.
 This assignment took applicants between 6 and 10 hours to complete.
 During this period, approximately 50 applicants submitted the assignment, of which we interviewed approximately 8.

 We now feel that asking all applicants to complete this test assignment likely took more of their time than was necessary at an early stage in the recruiting process and may have led some strong applicants to choose not to apply.